Hybrid restricted master problem for Boolean matrix factorisation: Method

 where $z_{\beta} \in \{0, 1\}, \forall \; \beta \in {\cal B'}$, $ R_{\beta, j} \in \{0, 1\}, \forall \; \beta \in {\cal B'},\; j = 1 \dots N$ and $e_{i, j} \in \{0, 1\}, \forall \; i, j \in E$.
 Here again $E = \{(i,j) | Y_{ij} = 1\}$.

 The first two terms in objective \ref{obj:rmp2} capture false negatives and positives, respectively.
 The third and fourth terms are proxies for the complexity of the model and correspond to $|\mathbf{\hat{L}}|$ and $|\mathbf{\hat{R}}|$, these regularise the model to select fewer factors, and sparser $\mathbf{\hat{L}}$ and $\mathbf{\hat{R}}$ (derived from chosen factors).
-This is similar to the regularisation taken in Panda+ \cite{lucchese_unifying_2014}.
+This is similar to the regularisation taken in PANDA+ \cite{lucchese_unifying_2014}.
+The third and fourth terms could be dropped to give a BMF for a specific $K$.

 Equation \ref{eq:rmp2_con1} uses the term $e_{i,j}$ to allow for boolean logic, restricted to non-zero elements of $Y$ to reduce the number of variables in the model.
 Hence, Boolean logic is encoded only for true positives, so overlaps at false positives are penalised more than in exact BMF.
 This could easily be remedied by using $e_{i,j}$ for all elements in the matrix, at the expense of scalability.